Israel Defense Forces: United States

 In 1983, the United States and Israel established a Joint Political Military Group, which convenes twice a year.
-Both the U.S. and Israel participate in joint military planning and combined exercises, and have collaborated on military research and weapons development.
+Both the U.S. and Israel participate in joint military planning and combined exercises and have collaborated on military research and weapons development.
 Additionally the U.S. military maintains two classified, pre-positioned War Reserve Stocks in Israel valued at $493 million.
 Israel has the official distinction of being an American Major non-NATO ally.

 Since 1976, Israel had been the largest annual recipient of U.S. foreign assistance.
 In 2009, Israel received $2.55 billion in Foreign Military Financing (FMF) grants from the Department of Defense.
 All but 26% of this military aid is for the purchase of military hardware from American companies only.

-In October 2012, United States and Israel began their biggest joint air and missile defense exercise, known as Austere Challenge 12, involving around 3,500 U.S. troops in the region along with 1,000 IDF personnel.
+In October 2012, the United States and Israel began their biggest joint air and missile defence exercise, known as Austere Challenge 12, involving around 3,500 U.S. troops in the region along with 1,000 IDF personnel.
 Germany and Britain also participated.

-Since mid 2017, the United States operates an anti-missile system in the Negev region of Southern Israel, which is manned by 120 US Army personnel.
+Since mid-2017, the United States has operated an anti-missile system in the Negev region of Southern Israel, which is manned by 120 US Army personnel.
 It is a facility used by the U.S. inside a larger Mashabim Israeli Air Force base.